Memorandum of understanding: international joint ventures

 11.1 If either party materially breaches the agreement governing the Joint Venture, becomes insolvent or is subject to a change of control, the other party shall be entitled to purchase its shares in the JVC at a price to be determined by an independent expert.

-11.2 If the JVC is wound up, the parties will endeavour to ensure that assets contributed by each party will, so far as possible, be transferred back to that party.
+11.2 If the JVC is wound up, the parties will endeavour to ensure that, before dissolution, assets contributed by each party will, so far as possible, be transferred back to that party.

 The negotiations will be conducted in [LANGUAGE] and all legal agreements relating to the Joint Venture will be prepared in [LANGUAGE].

-13.2 In consideration of the mutual undertakings each party gives to the other in this Paragraph 13, each party warrants that it is not currently carrying out any of the activities listed in this paragraph and undertakes that for a period of [NUMBER OF WEEKS OR MONTHS] from the date of signing this memorandum of understanding, it shall not:
+13.2 In consideration of the mutual undertakings each party gives to the other in this paragraph 13, each party warrants that it is not currently carrying out any of the activities listed in this paragraph and undertakes that for a period of [NUMBER OF WEEKS/MONTHS] from the date of signing this memorandum of understanding, it shall not:

 (a) commence or continue negotiations for the sale or any other type of disposal of all or a significant part of the X Business or the Y Business (as the case may be) to a third party; or